gauravmnjwr/Virtual_IPOD_React.js/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project is deployed and can be accessed at - https://super-bubblegum-d3a870.netlify.app/

+##Guidance
+Rotate the mouse wheel by click dragging over the wheel to move the selected components.
+Click the center select button to open a selected component on the screen.
+Click Menu button (top most) from the mouse wheel to go back to the menu.

 ## Available Scripts